RAW 264.7 Cells Culture Troubleshooting: What to Do if Cells Differentiate Due to Poor Culturing?

 RAW 264.7 Cell Image (Differentiated)

-1) Same as procedures of cell passaging, pipet the cells to a single-cell suspension, and transfer to a centrifuge tube;
+1) Same as Protocols of cell passaging, pipet the cells to a single-cell suspension, and transfer to a centrifuge tube;

 2) Mix well by pipetting and perform cell counting;